Jun 28 2018

 The Max distance option is available for use with the FP search and the Matches number option is for use with the substructure search.
 The option you do not require based on your search method will be blanked out.
 A "Max distance" value of 0 means that the search will only identify matches exactly the same as the fingerprint - the default is 0.4.
 The "Matches number" option allows you to stipulate how many times within a structure in the database your query can be found.

-You can match stereo by selecting the Match stereo option and ignore salts.
 If you make a selection of your query ICM can use that selection to search.
 How to make selections in the Molecular Editor are described here.
 Enter the Maximum number(#) of hits you would like returned.

 Before processing the query determine how you would like your results displayed in the Results section of the Chemical Search window.